 - Queen Victoria gave birth to her first child, Victoria Adelaide Mary Louisa, on 21 November 1841, who was heir presumptive until the birth of her younger brother, Albert Edward.
 Vicky would eventually become the Empress of Germany and give birth to Kaiser Wilhelm II.
 Vicky was an intelligent child who was said to have been her father’s favourite and he missed her dreadfully when she left for Germany.

 - Leopold married Charlotte of Wales, the only daughter of George IV, on 2 May 1816, and they were an extremely popular couple.
 Charlotte’s first pregnancy ended in a miscarriage but she was pregnant again by the end of April 1817.
 Charlotte gained a great deal of weight during the early months of her pregnancy which prompted her doctors to put her on a strict diet but this only served to weaken her.
 After two days of labour, Charlotte finally gave birth to a large stillborn boy, however the princess herself seemed to be recovering.
 Sadly, a few hours later, Charlotte began bleeding heavily which led to her eventual death and plunged the nation into deep mourning.
-A distraught Croft took his own life three months later and the whole incident became known as the triple obstetric tragedy after the death of child, mother and medical practitioner.
+Croft, the attending physician, took his own life three months later and the whole incident became known as the triple obstetric tragedy after the death of child, mother and medical practitioner.

 - Leopold did not convert to Catholicism during his reign as King of the Belgians.